At a Glance

 ✨Tip Number 1

-Familiarise yourself with the local community in Newport and the specific challenges faced by migrants.
-Understanding their needs will help you connect better during interviews and demonstrate your commitment to supporting them.
+Familiarise yourself with the local community in Newport, especially the resources available for migrants.
+Understanding the specific challenges they face will help you connect better with potential clients and demonstrate your commitment to their needs.

 ✨Tip Number 2

-Network with local organisations that work with migrants or in housing support.
-Building relationships with these groups can provide you with valuable insights and potentially lead to recommendations when applying for the role.
+Network with local organisations and professionals who work with migrants or in housing support.
+Building these relationships can provide you with valuable insights and resources that will enhance your ability to support clients effectively.

 ✨Tip Number 3